-Most siding installers are employed by:
+Most siding installers work for:

-- residential, commercial and industrial construction companies
+- Residential, commercial, and industrial construction companies

 Siding installers are part of the larger 2011 National Occupational Classification 7441: Residential and commercial installers and servicers.
 In Alberta, 85% of people employed in this classification work in the following industries:

-- trends and events affecting overall employment (especially in the industries listed above)
+- Trends and events affecting overall employment, especially in the industries listed above

-- location in Alberta
+- Location in Alberta

-- employment turnover (work opportunities generated by people leaving existing positions)
+- Employment turnover (when people leave existing positions)

-- size of the occupation.
+- Size of the occupation